inet-framework/inet/doc/src/users-guide/ch-transport.rst

 TcpNsc
 ~~~~~~

-Network Simulation Cradle (NSC) is a tool that allow real-world TCP/IP
+Network Simulation Cradle (NSC) is a tool that allows real-world TCP/IP
 network stacks to be used in simulated networks.
 The NSC project is
 created by Sam Jansen and available on
 http://research.wand.net.nz/software/nsc.php.
 NSC currently contains